 New, temporary rules now make it possible to also hold digital shareholders’ meetings.
 A shareholders’ meeting can be held either by electronic connection in combination with postal voting or by the shareholders only participating through postal voting, without attending in person.

 Shareholders’ meetings can also be held by correspondence [per capsulam].
-This means that the decisions at the meeting are made without the shareholders gathering in person at a meeting.
+This means that the decisions at the meeting are made without the shareholders gathering at a meeting.
 The decisions have to be documented in writing.
 For the Companies Registration Office to accept such a decision as a basis for registration, everyone who was entitled to take part in the decision has to sign it.
 This way of making decisions is best suited to simple and unanimous decisions and is therefore generally difficult to put into effect in limited companies with many shareholders.
 Especially in the case of companies with hundreds of shareholders someone is likely to want to discuss a question.
-This is another reason why it is not possible to use the correspondence alternative in companies with many shareholders.
+This is another reason why it often is not possible to use the correspondence alternative in companies with many shareholders.

 When must the shareholders’ meeting be held?